MehdiRaven/MehdiRaven/README.md

 ### ⏳ RavenCountdown

-A simple and modern countdown application designed with a clean interface.
+A modern countdown application designed with a clean interface and smooth user experience.

 🚧 Coming Soon